oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ### Passive Tech

 **You don't know me!
 I do what I want!** Purple draws strength when she causes dissonance within the Team.
-Whenever Purple triggers +Strife, she restores a number of Buffers equal to her Rank in this Tech.
+Whenever Purple triggers +Schism, she restores a number of Buffers equal to her Rank in this Tech.
 If this occurs in the pursuit of a course of action that she was specifically ordered not to follow beforehand, she also gains an equal number of Charges.

 ### Charge Tech